Introduction (/docs)

 SMTP connection works with any email provider (Gmail, Outlook, Yahoo, or your business email).
 It connects directly to your email server just like any email app on your phone or computer.
 Your emails stay private and are processed entirely on your device.

-#### Login with Google
+#### Login with Google (Gmail)

-#### Login with Microsoft
+#### Login with Microsoft (Outlook)

-You can connect your Microsoft Outlook account with secure OAuth authentication.
+You can connect your Microsoft account with secure OAuth authentication.
 The connection is made directly between the app and Microsoft, ensuring your email data never passes through our servers.

 ## Your email stays private